ankith26/My-PyChess/README.md

 ## What's next in Version 3.0
 - EXPECTED TIME OF RELEASE: SECOND WEEK OF APRIL 2020
-- The code will be completely revamped.
+- The code will be completely revamped and cleaned.
+- This will make the code more easy for beginners to understand
 - Undo moves option.
 - Save/load games with a new way of storing gamedata (as a list of FEN strings, this is more standard notation that most chess games internally use).
-- Online play MAY BE added.
+- Online play will be added.
-- Singleplayer MAY BE upgraded.
+- Singleplayer will be upgraded.
 - I WILL BE REMOVING SUPPORT FOR THE CURRENT FORMAT FOR SAVING GAMES.

 ## Long term Future Goals with the Game
 - Clean, easy to understand code to be implemented.
 - Support for Pygame v2.0.0 (stable) (which may release anytime this year).
-- Online Gameplay (on wlan and lan).
+- Online Gameplay.
 - Better SinglePlayer (smarter computer).
-- En Passant (This feature is coming soon).
+- En-Passant (This feature is coming soon).